Containers-Testing-Framework/ctf-cli/README.md

         environment.py
         tests.conf

-The best way to leverage the framework is to implement Features and Steps that are common for a set of containser as a remote tests and then just include it in the testing configuration of all containers.
+The best way to leverage the framework is to implement Features and Steps that are common for a set of containers as a remote test and then include it in the testing configuration of all containers.

 ### features/
 Place any features and scenarios, specific for your particular container inside this directory.
 Your scenarios can use any of the steps implemented inside `tests/steps` directory or steps from any remote test you listed inside the `tests.conf` file.
 CTF CLI tool will combine all these steps together, so that Behave is able to find them when run.